Retrospective Tools

 Fun, easy and AI-powered online retrospectives

-Reetro is a lightweight retrospective tool with a generous free tier and an AI-powered Pro tier covering meeting summaries, sentiment analysis, monthly reports, customizable health checks and an action tracker.
-ISO 27001 is held at the vendor level; SOC 2 references on the marketing site are at the infrastructure layer rather than a Reetro-level audit.
+Reetro is a lightweight retrospective tool with a generous free tier and AI-powered paid tiers covering meeting summaries, sentiment analysis, AI card grouping, monthly reports, customizable health checks and an action tracker.
+ISO 27001 is held at the vendor level; SOC 2 is described as compliance on SOC 2-certified infrastructure rather than a published Reetro-level Type 2 audit.

 Full review →